 We agreed to meet the third Saturday of each month to train and hold business meetings.

-These veterans sold Desert Storm cards and held fundraisers to purchase weapons and uniforms.
-Their first uniform consisted of blue overalls with a white web belt, a helmet liner pointed white, white gloves and black shoes, and each member paid for their own uniform.
-They acquired seven 03 Springfield rifles as saluting weapons, and the American Legion, Dixon 45 provided a weapons safe to store them in Ridge Funeral Home agreed to store the safe in its garage.
-The garage became a place where the Honor Guard gathered to go on military funeral services, and they still use the garage today.
+We sold Desert Storm cards and held fundraisers to purchase weapons and uniforms.
+Our first uniform consisted of blue overalls with a white web belt, a helmet liner pointed white, white gloves and black shoes, and each member paid for their own uniform.
+We acquired seven 03 Springfield rifles as saluting weapons, and the American Legion, Dixon 45 provided a weapons safe to store them in Ridge Funeral Home agreed to store the safe in its garage.
+The garage became a place where the Honor Guard gathered to go on military funeral services, and we still use the garage today.

-These Veterans visited all the funerals homes in Randolph County to let them know they were available to provide full military funeral rites; a three-volley rifle salute, Taps, folding of the flag and presentation of the flag to next of kin for deceased veterans when requested by the veterans family.
+We visited all the funerals homes in Randolph County to let them know we were available to provide full military funeral honors; a three-volley rifle salute, Taps, folding of the flag and presentation of the flag to next of kin for deceased veterans when requested by the veteran's family.

 The first ceremony performed by the Randolph County Honor Guard in May 1990 was not a funeral but a Memorial Day service at the Blue Star Memorial Marker on Dixie Drive in Asheboro.
 Gradually, funeral homes began to ask the Honor Guard to perform services and the first year they provided services for 10 veterans.
-As the Honor Guard became better known, and their services were well received by the veteran's families, the requests increased.
-They also provided the color guard for the Veteran's Day Parade in Asheboro.
+As the Honor Guard became better known, and our services were well received by the veterans' families, the requests increased.
+We also provide the color guard for the Veteran's Day Parade in Asheboro.

 The requests grew over the next few years.
-In 1991, they performed services at 18 funerals, in 1992 they performed over 20 services.
-That same year, they adopted a summer uniform of Army Officer's dress blue trousers, a white short-sleeved shirt with an American Flag over the left shirt pocket, white ascot, white web belt, shirt gloves and the white helmet liner.
-Through the efforts of members of the Honor Guard, the various veterans' service organizations in Randolph County loaned them seven M1 Garand rifles to replace the 03 Springfield rifles.
+In 1991, we performed services at 18 funerals, in 1992, we performed over 20 services.
+That same year, we adopted a summer uniform of Army Officer's dress blue trousers, a white short-sleeved shirt with an American Flag over the left shirt pocket, white ascot, white web belt, shirt gloves and the white helmet liner.
+Through the efforts of members of the Honor Guard, the various veterans' service organizations in Randolph County loaned us seven M1 Garand rifles to replace the 03 Springfield rifles.